levitsky/biolccc/doc/sphinx/source/advanced.rst

 The function calculateKd does the calculations and requires the concentration of the second solvent, a chemical basis, and the size of the pores.
-The optional arguments are the relative strength of a column and temperature, but keep in mind that they are experimental.
+The optional arguments are the relative adsorption strength of a column and temperature, but keep in mind that they are experimental.

 .. list-table:: Calculating the distribution coefficient
    :widths: 40 40